Squarespace for Building a Website

 The content control elements consist of small black ovals with links for posting a new entry to the current page, and managing any existing entries.

 Let's use those control elements to remove the existing entry, and replace it with a new one.
 For the existing entry, click the "remove" link.
 Then click "post new entry", and populate the content form with whatever text you want.
-In our case, we will add some sample text, as well as a small gray image (250 pixels wide by 100 pixels), positioned to the right of the text.
+In this case, I will add some sample text, as well as a small gray image (250 pixels wide by 100 pixels), positioned to the right of the text.

-This results in a different entry on the homepage.
+This results in a different entry on the home page.

 Again click "insert new section"; add a title (such as "Search page widget"); click "widget"; and select and configure a search widget.

-Finally, let's choose a more colorful and attractive template for the site.
+Finally, you can choose a more colorful and attractive template for the site.
 Switch to style editing by clicking the icon that looks like a paintbrush, and then click on "Switch Templates".
 Unfortunately, all of the templates are displayed in a single horizontal row, which of course goes way off the screen, requiring you to use a horizontal scroll bar.
-In the screenshot below, we see the final site using the "Moss" style, which is part of the "Subtlymade" template family.
+In the screenshot below, you see the final site using the "Moss" style, which is part of the "Subtlymade" template family.
 In addition, the title and subtitle for the site have been set, in the header section of the structure editing mode.

-The sample text in our entry is not filling the horizontal space available, which suggests that there is something wrong with the chosen style, or perhaps more tweaking of the column layouts is needed.
-We won't do any further modifications to the site, but bear in mind that there is much more that can be added.
+The sample text in this entry is not filling the horizontal space available, which suggests that there is something wrong with the chosen style, or perhaps more tweaking of the column layouts is needed.
+I won't do any further modifications to the site, but bear in mind that there is much more that can be added.
 Furthermore, the search widget section has disappeared, suggesting that the chosen template contains some bugs.

-Speaking of styling, there is an obvious improvement that could be made to the Squarespace homepage.
+Speaking of styling, there is an obvious improvement that could be made to the Squarespace home page.
 In the headers and footer of the pages, the use of gray text on a black background, makes most of that text quite difficult to read.
 This is especially true for the text that is set to a small font size, and even more so for visited links, when the gray is made even darker and thus even more unreadable.
 In the screenshot below, there are actually two links below the "COMPANY" header, but they are practically invisible.